-Congestion in dogs doesn’t happen for just one reason, there may be may things that have your dog stuffed up.
+Congestion in dogs doesn’t happen for just one reason, there may be many things that have your dog stuffed up.
 Finding out the exact cause will better aid the treatment so that you can get your pup feeling better quickly.

-- Bacterial infection: Bacteria also like to make their way into the nasal passages, sinuses and chest of our canine companions.
-The trouble with bacteria is they tend to elicit an immune response that creates thick, colored discharge from the eye and nose, along with inflammation of the airways, making it even harder for a dog to breath.
+- Bacterial infection: Bacteria also like to make their way into the nasal passages, sinuses, and chests of our canine companions.
+The trouble with bacteria is they tend to elicit an immune response that creates thick, colored discharge from the eye and nose, along with inflammation of the airways, making it even harder for a dog to breathe.
 Dogs may also run a fever, cough, sneeze, not eat, and be lethargic.
 Occasionally, chest congestion in dogs can be due to pneumonia, a serious infection of the lungs that requires immediate treatment so that a dog can breathe.
 Bacterial respiratory infections can be passed from dog to dog or by contact with bacteria on objects.

 - Fungal infection: Depending on where you live, fungal infections that cause congestion in dogs can be a concern.
 Fungal spores from the environment can reproduce in the respiratory system and cause congestion in dogs.
-These infections tend to go on and on and owners may not notice anything other than a cough and mild congestion that lasts for weeks or even months.
+These infections tend to go on and on, and owners may not notice anything other than a cough and mild congestion that lasts for weeks or even months.

 - Allergies: Some dogs respond to pollen, mold, dust, and smoke like humans do.
 Lots of sneezing, coughing, watery eyes, runny noses, and congestion can occur due to allergies.
-For some dogs these signs are seasonal, for others they may happen any time of the year.
+For some dogs, these signs are seasonal.
+For others, they may happen any time of the year.

 - Others: Less frequently congestion in dogs may be a result of a tumor or heart disease.
-Other signs will depend on the issue and where it is but you may notice dogs not wanting to exercise, difficulty breathing, nasal discharge, coughing, bloody nose, or lethargy.
+Other signs will depend on the issue and where it is, but you may notice dogs not wanting to exercise, difficulty breathing, nasal discharge, coughing, bloody nose, or lethargy.

-Is it a Nose or Chest Congestion?
+Is it Nose or Chest Congestion?

-Since congestion can happen in a dog’s nose, sinuses or chest, different sounds may accompany different types of congestion.
+Since congestion can happen in a dog’s nose, sinuses, or chest, different sounds may accompany different types of congestion.

-- For nasal or sinus congestion, you may hear some sneezing or extra panting because your dog can’t breathe through his nose.
+- For nasal or sinus congestion, you may hear some sneezing or extra panting because your dog can’t breathe through their nose.
 They may also snort, sniff, or whistle when trying to get air through their nasal passageways, similar to the way a Bulldog breathes normally.

-For Bulldog owners out there, of course this is completely normal which can make it a little difficult to determine when your short-nosed breed is congested.
+For Bulldog owners out there, of course, this is completely normal, which can make it a little difficult to determine when your short-nosed breed is congested.